MicrosoftDocs/SupportArticles-docs/support/windows-server/user-profiles-and-logon/delete-user-profile.md

 ---
 # Delete a user profile in Windows

-This article introduces on how to delete a user's profile on a Windows-based device.
+This article introduces how to delete a user's profile on a Windows-based device.

 > [!NOTE]
-> To perform these methods, you must be a member of the Administrators group on the local computer, or you must have been delegated the appropriate authority.
+> To perform these methods, you must be a member of the Administrators group on the local computer or have been delegated the appropriate authority.
 If the computer is joined to a domain, members of the Domain Admins group might be able to perform this procedure.

 _Applies to:_ &nbsp; Windows Server; Windows Client
 _Original KB number:_ &nbsp; 2462308

 ## Using Control Panel

-1. Select **Start**, search for _Control Panel_, and then select **Control Panel** in the result.
+1. Select **Start**, search for _Control Panel_, and select **Control Panel** in the result.
 2. Select **Large icons** in **View by:**, and then select **System**.
    > [!NOTE]
-   > In Windows Server 2022, Windows 10 and Windows 11, the **Settings** App opens.
+   > In Windows Server 2022, Windows 10, and Windows 11, the **Settings** App opens.
    > In Windows Server 2012 to Windows Server 2019, the classic **System** applet opens.

 3. Select the **Advanced System settings** link.